Efficiency (statistics): Hypothesis tests

 For comparing significance tests, a meaningful measure of efficiency can be defined based on the sample size required for the test to achieve a given task power.

 Pitman efficiency and Bahadur efficiency (or Hodges–Lehmann efficiency) relate to the comparison of the performance of statistical hypothesis testing procedures.
-The Encyclopedia of Mathematics provides a brief exposition of these three criteria.

 Experimental design

 For experimental designs, efficiency relates to the ability of a design to achieve the objective of the study with minimal expenditure of resources such as time and money.
 In simple cases, the relative efficiency of designs can be expressed as the ratio of the sample sizes required to achieve a given objective.